Tennis tour: Men's

 From 1914 to 1923 the new ILTF administered a tournament circuit for its then member national associations, at this point USNLTA administered its own circuit as did other national LTA's not members of the ILTF.

 In 1924 the International Lawn Tennis Federation was given worldwide responsibility for controlling tennis after the United States LTA joined the organization, the main amateur tour was known as the ILTF World Circuit.

 From 1926 Professional players competed on the Pro Tennis Tour.
 The Pro Tour offered endorsements, prize money, and expenses in opposition to the amateur ILTF World Circuit which did not offer prize money, but national associations did pay for travel and accommodation costs for their best players to enable them to compete in worldwide tournaments.
 Both of these circuits ran annually until 1967.

 In late 1967 the International Lawn Tennis Association voted to allow professional players to compete on its circuit, that decision commenced in April 1968 this became known as the beginning of the Open Era.

-From 1968 to 1969 there were three main circuits: the largest of which was the ILTF Circuit, the NTL Tour administered by the National Tennis League, and WCT Circuit overseen by World Championship Tennis these were both professional circuits offering substantially more prize money.
+From 1968 to 1969 there were three main circuits: the largest of which was the ILTF World Open Circuit, the National Tennis League tour administered by the National Tennis League, and WCT Circuit overseen by World Championship Tennis these were both professional circuits offering substantially more prize money.

-In 1970 in response, the ILTF launched a new elite-level tour, the ILTF Grand Prix Circuit.
+In 1970 in response, the ILTF launched a new elite-level tour, the Grand Prix Circuit.
 The same year, the NTL Tour went into administration, leaving just the WCT Circuit as a competitor.

 By 1973, computer rankings were established for singles tennis, with expansion to doubles tennis coming in the early 1980s.

 By the mid 1980s, the ITF Grand Prix Circuit was the main men's tennis tour, while WCT Circuit events were in certain years even part of the Grand Prix.
 In 1990 both the Grand Prix circuit and the WCT circuit were replaced by a single worldwide ATP Tour, that was formed by absorbing the top tier events from the former circuits.

-The Association of Tennis Professionals then took control of professional tour tennis from the ITF's Men's Tennis Council.
+The Association of Tennis Professionals then took control of professional tour tennis from the Men's Tennis Council.

 The second level tour administered by the ILTF was known as the Satellite Circuit starting in 1971.
 In 1976 the ATP began to introduce its own Challenger tournaments, initially were separate events that did not comprise a unified tour.
 By the mid 1980s, an ATP Challenger Circuit emerged.

 In 1990 that circuit was renamed as the ATP Challenger Series and in 2008 its name was changed to the ATP Challenger Tour.

 A third tier level of events, Futures tennis tournaments, was started by the ITF in the late 1990s.
 Over time these one-week events replaced satellite tournaments, a mini-circuit typically held over a four-week period at one location.
 By 2007, satellite events were entirely phased out on the ITF Men's Circuit.